Updated: June 2014

 Theta Alpha Kappa (Religious Studies) scarlet

-Accreditation: Lynchburg College is accredited/approved by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), the State Department of Education of Virginia for Teacher Certification, Virginia State Board of Nursing, Commission on Collegiate Nursing Education, Commission on Accreditation of Allied Health Education Programs (CAAHEP) (athletic training major), the Council for Accreditation of Counseling and Related Education Programs (CACREP), Commission on Accreditation of Athletic Training Education (CAATE), North American Society for Sport Management, and Association of College Business Schools and Programs (ACBSP).
+Accreditation: Lynchburg College is accredited/approved by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), American Medical Association for Premedical Training, the State Department of Education of Virginia for Teacher Certification, Virginia State Board of Nursing, Commission on Collegiate Nursing Education, Commission on Accreditation of Allied Health Education Programs (CAAHEP) (athletic training major), the Council for Accreditation of Counseling and Related Education Programs (CACREP), Commission on Accreditation of Athletic Training Education (CAATE), North American Society for Sport Management, and Association of College Business Schools and Programs (ACBSP).

 Appropriate wording for SACSCOC accreditation: Lynchburg College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s, and doctoral degrees.
 Questions about the accreditation of Lynchburg College should be directed to the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, 404.679.4500, or by going to http://www.sacscoc.org.
 All other inquiries about the College should be directed to Lynchburg College, 1501 Lakeside Drive, Lynchburg, Virginia 24501-3133 or 434.544.8100, not the Commission. (last sentence added January 31, 2012 per request by SACSCOC; url added 11/1/12.)